Vladlgv/Red-Team-Hugo-Netlify/content/personalprogress/WeeklyAdvancement.md

 ### Week 11
 16/11/2020 - 20/11/2020
-__Goal -PWK book exercises–__
+__Goal -PWK book exercises + OSCP lab–__

-During this week I worked on the exercises from the book.
+During this week I worked on the exercises from the book and continued working on the lab machines.
+I was able to scan a number of machines  and to better understand how to take advantage of the machines.
+The trick is to look at more machines not to focus at one at a time.

 __Achieved__
-Worked on the first 6/25 chapters exercises
+Worked on the first 6/25 chapters exercises.
+Worked lab OSCP __To improve__
-__To improve__
-Work on machines inside the lab
+Work more on machines inside the lab

 ### Week 12
 23/11/2020 - 27/11/2020

 __Goal -PWK book exercises + OSCP lab–__

-I continued work on the exercises from the book 11.2.5(Buffer overflow on windows)/25 and I also finished a machine inside the lab.
+I continued work on the exercises from the book 11.2.5(Buffer overflow on windows)/25 and I continued working on the machines inside the lab.

 __Achieved__:
-Achieved  user shell on one machine inside the lab
+Multiple users and a root lab machine.

 __To improve__